-- to recognize work done as a stage management apprentice on a professional production while enrolled in an accredited university, college or conservatory theatre program.
+- Completion of stage management training as part of a theatre program or work done as a stage management apprentice on a professional production as part of that theatre program.

-Non-member stage managers may acquire a maximum of eight apprentice credits, where those credits have been earned with a single engager, or a maximum of ten apprentice credits, where the credits have been earned with multiple engagers.
+Please note: As a non-member, you may only earn a maximum of eight (8) apprentice credits, where the credits have been earned with a single engager, or a maximum of ten (10) apprentice credits, where the credits have been earned with multiple engagers.